 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 Using a credit card comes with plenty of advantages, including the potential for rewards and some major cardholder perks.
-Some credit cards even give new cardholders 0 percent APR on purchases or balance transfers for a limited time, and all credit cards give consumers the chance to build their credit history up, and thus, increase their credit scores.
+Some credit cards even give new cardholders a 0 percent intro APR on purchases or balance transfers for a limited time, and all credit cards give consumers the chance to build their credit history up, which can help improve their credit scores.

-But experts agree there are plenty of pitfalls to be aware of when it comes to credit cards.
-And you do have to follow some rules to get the most out of them.
-For example, pay your credit card bill early or on time and avoid racking up debt you can’t afford to pay off.
+But experts agree that there are plenty of pitfalls to be aware of when it comes to credit cards, and you’ll have to follow some rules to get the most out of them.
+For example, you should pay your credit card bill early or on time to avoid racking up debt you can’t afford to pay off.

 There are also some tips you can follow to make sure you get the right type of card in the first place.
-If you’re eager to get the most out of your credit card this year or avoid the biggest downsides involved in paying with plastic, here are some expert credit card tips.
+If you’re eager to get the most out of your credit card this year, or avoid the biggest downsides related to paying with credit cards, here are some expert credit card tips.